 Proportion of children developmentally on track on 4 or more (of 5) Australian Early Development Census (AEDC) domains8, 9

 - The National Early Childhood Education and Care Census is conducted in the first week of August each year.
-Data is published by the Australian Bureau of Statistics (ABS) in the Preschool Education, Australia publication catalogue 4240.0.
+Data is published by the Australian Bureau of Statistics (ABS) in the Preschool Education, Australia publication.

 - The nationally agreed benchmark established under the National Partnership Agreement (NPA) on Universal Access to Early Childhood Education is 95%.
 Under the NPA for Universal Access to Early Childhood Education, Queensland is committed to achieving and maintaining access to an early childhood education program for all children in the year before full-time school.

-- Early childhood education program: a quality play-based program in accordance with the Early Years Learning Framework and the National Quality Standard delivered by a degree-qualified early childhood teacher.
+- Early childhood education program: a quality play-based program aligned to an approved kindergarten learning program delivered by a degree-qualified early childhood teacher to children in the year before full-time school.

 - This service standard represents the proportion of children enrolled from each cohort group as a proportion of the estimated total population for that cohort group in Queensland.

-- Disadvantaged: a person who resides in statistical areas classified by the ABS in the bottom quintile using the Index of Relative Socio-Economic Disadvantage.
+- Disadvantaged: a person who resides in statistical areas classified by the ABS in the bottom quintile using the Index of Relative Socio-economic Disadvantage.
+The 95% target represents the benchmarks set for kindergarten performance under the NPA on Universal Access to Early Childhood Education.
+The participation rate for children living in disadvantaged areas continues to remain below the 95% target.